-Eduspire instructor and Leading Tomorrow Founder, Dr. Jolene Erlacher, hosted a webinar recently called “Student Engagement in Online Learning,” and was kind enough to write up these eight tips to accompany the recording.
-We’ll share her tips below, and we invite you to view the original (recorded) webinar here.
-Please also visit our Distance Learning Resources page for additional materials compiled by our helpful network of instructors and colleagues.
+Eduspire instructor and Leading Tomorrow Founder, Dr. Jolene Erlacher, hosted a webinar recently called “Student Engagement in Online Learning,” and was kind enough to write up these eight tips to summarize, which we’ve shared below.
+Please visit our Distance Learning Resources page for additional materials compiled by our helpful network of instructors and colleagues.

 During two decades of teaching in both K-12 and college contexts, I have had to adapt a lot of my teaching strategies to the many changes we are seeing in technology and students today.
 For the past eight years, I have taught online courses for several different schools and developed a deep appreciation for the opportunities that exist in virtual classrooms.
 Here are a few of my favorite tips and tools for maximizing student engagement in online learning: